 The metric I'm using today is no different.
 But it's perhaps the most encompassing, and least susceptible to hidden complexities of a company's financial statements.
 The more I think about it, the more I feel it's one of the most useful metrics out there.

 What is it?
 Enterprise value over unlevered free cash flow.

 Enterprise value is market capitalization (share price times shares outstanding) plus total debt and minority interests, minus cash.

 Unlevered cash flow is free cash flow with interest paid on outstanding debt added back in.

 The ratio of these two statistics provides a valuation metric that takes into consideration all providers of capital -- both stockholders and bondholders.

 But you invest in common stock, so why should you care about bondholders?
 Ask Lehman Brothers investors why.
 When a company earns money, it has to take care of bondholders before you, the common shareholder, get a dime.
-Focusing solely on profits in relation to equity can be dangerously misleading.
+Focusing solely on profits and equity can be misleading.

 Enterprise value provides a more encompassing view.
 By bringing debt capital into the situation, we see real earnings in relation to the company's entire capital structure.
 If you owned the entire business, this is the metric you'd naturally gravitate toward.

 Using this metric, here are five companies I found that look attractive.